Grammar is the set of rules by which we communicate.

 This is correct because “John” and “Goes” are both singular words.

-4. Know That a Sentence Has a Subject and Verb and Complete Thought
+4. Ensure A Sentence Has a Subject, Verb and Object

 The most basic building block of written language is the sentence.
 To make a sentence, you need a subject and a verb.
-You also need one complete thought.
+You also need one complete thought or object.

 For example: